bdlightner/luhn-implementation-C-/README.md

 # luhn-implementation-C-
 Luhn algorithm (credit card check-digit) implemented in pure C language

 Sample C function to check a numeric character string of any length with Luhn check-digit at end of string plus sample C function to calculate check-digit character for a given character string.
-The sample "main" C program accepts one of more number strings on the command line.
+The sample "main" C program accepts one or more number strings on the command line.

 For an excellent description of the Luhn algorithm refer to the Wikipedia page http://en.wikipedia.org/wiki/Luhn_algorithm.